Xilinx/Vitis-AI/dsa/DPU-TRD/prj/Vitis/README.md

   - vart-dpu-runner
   - vart-dpu-controller

    d.
-Add <Vitis AI path>/DPU-TRD/src/app/samples/lib in GCC Host Link-> Libraries->Library search path
+Add <Vitis AI path>/DPU-TRD/src/app/samples/lib in GCC Host Link-> Libraries->Library search path. make sure that new path is in front of the SYSROOT path.

   ![LIBRARY](./doc/6.14.png)